MaxSvargal/webrtc-datachannel/README.md

 # webrtc-datachannel

-It's a modern and simple library of webrtc data channels for comfortable use it in node js and browsers without dependencies.
+This is a modern and simple library of webrtc data channels for comfortable using in node js and browsers.

 This library doesn't include a signal server!